WORKRAMP CLOUD SERVICES SUBSCRIPTION AGREEMENT

 7.2 WorkRamp Limited Warranties.
 WorkRamp warrants that (a) the Cloud Services will perform materially in accordance with the applicable Documentation and will not materially decrease the overall functionality of the Cloud Services during the current Subscription Term, and (b) the Technical Design and Implementation Services will be performed in a professional and workmanlike manner (collectively the “Services Warranty”).
 Customer’s exclusive remedy and WorkRamp’s entire liability for breach of the foregoing Services Warranty shall be the correction of the deficient Services that caused the breach of the warranty, provision of comparable functionality, of if WorkRamp can not accomplish the foregoing in a commercially reasonable manner, WorkRamp may terminate the deficient Services and refund to Customer the Fees for the terminated Services that Customer paid to WorkRamp prorated for the remainder of the Subscription Term following the effective date of termination.

 7.3 Disclaimers.
-EXCEPT AS EXPRESSLY PROVIDED HEREIN, NEITHER PARTY OR ITS LICENSORS MAKE ANY WARRANTY OF ANY KIND, WHETHER EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, AND EACH PARTY AND ITS LICENSORS SPECIFICALLY DISCLAIM ALL IMPLIED WARRANTIES, INCLUDING ANY IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, OR NON-INFRINGEMENT, TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW.
+EXCEPT AS EXPRESSLY PROVIDED HEREIN, NEITHER PARTY OR ITS LICENSORS MAKE ANY WARRANTY OF ANY KIND, WHETHER EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, AND EACH PARTY AND ITS LICENSORS SPECIFICALLY DISCLAIM ALL IMPLIED WARRANTIES, INCLUDING ANY IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, ACCURACY, TITLE, OR NON-INFRINGEMENT, TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW.
 WORKRAMP DOES NOT WARRANT THAT SERVICES WILL BE ERROR-FREE OR UNINTERRUPTED, WILL MEET CUSTOMER’S REQUIREMENTS OR EXPECTATIONS, OR THAT ITS SECURITY MEASURES WILL BE SUFFICIENT TO PREVENT THIRD PARTY ACCESS TO CUSTOMER DATA.

 8.1 Indemnification by WorkRamp.